cthetford/SinkingFundsManager-v2/README.md

 ```

 ### Loading Configuration files
-The first time you start the application, all of the configuration files will be loaded to the database.
+The first time you start the application, the configuration files will be loaded to the database.
 Once the database
 has been created, it does not automatically load the files.
 If you make any edits and want to load them, you need to select
 the appropriate item from the tools menu: